 Drawing a circle happened to be more difficult than I expected and it took some time.
 I had to keep in mind that, for the edge to look nice, increases and decreases shaping the circle had to be made every two rows.
 Once finished, I printed my chart out and I cast on the first crown.
 Pattern was not easy to follow, especially on the wrong side.

 This is exactly the type of pattern that is much easier to knit in the round or to knit without turning the work, from left to right.
 As I don´t master that last technique well enough, I eventually reworked my chart and highlighted every other row, thus distinguishing the knit rows on right side of work and the purl rows on wrong side of work, making it easier to follow.

-While knitting, I soon realised that increases and decreases had to be worked in a way that wouldn´t show inside of the edge.
+While knitting, I soon realized that increases and decreases had to be worked in a way that would not show inside of the edge.
 I made a few samples, before I found a way -quite simple – that I was satisfied with.
 Simplicity often requires time.

 Blocking the piece was also a bit time-consuming because, for the circle to be perfectly round, the crown had to be pinned in every single stitch.